-Despite the five months we still have to run until the GDPR implementation articles are already appearing in the press, focussing on the data rights individuals will have.
+Despite several months until the GDPR implementation articles are already appearing in the press, focussing on the data rights individuals will have.
 Many of these are inaccurate (I saw one last week suggesting that subject access requests have to be complied with in 72 hours!) and will mislead consumers about their rights.

 To counter the balance is good to see that the ICO is working with industry to try to ensure that the GDPR mis-information is kept to a minimum, but what does the general public want from the new regime and are they even aware of what it means for them?

 Even before the GDPR is implemented we have seen an increase of activity from individuals exercising their existing rights and this has been exacerbated by intermediaries (dare I call them ambulance chasers) offering to help individuals receive compensation for data misuse and loss.
 Their tactics are not subtle, demanding significant compensation for minor transgressions such as a single promotional email sent in error.
 As that article suggested, “Privacy is the new PPI”.

 Individuals are also banding together to seek compensation.
 The recent Morrisons’ case – which found the supermarket vicariously liable for the actions of a rogue employee who published payroll data relating to employees online – was brought by a group of 5,500 affected individuals.

 Another example is the brilliantly named “Google you owe us” campaign which is taking Google to court because it believes they illegally used search information to target ads.
 Head of the campaign and former “Which?”
 Director Richard Lloyd is clear about its aim, “Google’s actions have affected millions, and we’ll be asking the courts to remedy this major breach of trust….
 I’ve taken on one of the biggest fights of my life in representing this legal action which is the first case of its kind in the UK against a major tech company for misusing our valuable personal data.”